CodeCoupler Webpack Hello World

 Prepare Boilerplate

-If you use the boilerplate you should adjust the fields name, author and license (and maybe
+If you use the boilerplate you should adjust the fields name, author and license (and possibly

 other fields) in package.json.